THE MOUNTAIN PACIFIC SPORTS FEDERATION

 Al Beaird, Commissioner

-In 2013-2014, the MPSF will sponsor competition in 12 intercollegiate Olympic sports, while serving approximately 1,800 student-athletes on 87 teams from 36 universities in nine western states.
+In 2014-2015, the MPSF will sponsor competition in 10 intercollegiate Olympic sports, while serving 90 teams from 37 universities in nine western states.
 All MPSF teams compete at the NCAA Division I level in men's and women's water polo, men's and women's indoor track and field, men's and women's gymnastics, men's and women's swimming and diving, women's lacrosse, and men's volleyball.
-MPSF champions are eligible to compete in NCAA Championships with men's and women's water polo, men's volleyball, and women's lacrosse champions earning automatic qualification into NCAA championship events.
-Returning to the federation for the first time since 2005 are the women's gymnastics teams from San Jose State and Sacramento State, along with the first-year women's lacrosse program from the University of Colorado.
+MPSF team champions are eligible to compete in the NCAA Championships with men's and women's water polo, men's volleyball, and women's lacrosse champions earning automatic qualification.
+Competing in the MPSF for the first time will be the men's swimming and diving programs from Cal Poly and UC Santa Barbara, as well as the women's indoor track and field squad from the University of Portland.

 During the 2013-2014 academic year, MPSF teams won four NCAA team championship titles, extending the streak to 10 straight years achieving such a feat.
 The federation collected its high of five national championships during the 2007-08 and 2008-09 years.
 USC Men's Water Polo, Stanford Women's Water Polo, and Oregon Men's and Women's Indoor Track and Field brought the MPSF's total to 76 NCAA titles since the first season of competition in 1992-93.
 USC and BYU led the MPSF with two conference championships apiece last year, with the Trojans taking men's water polo and women's indoor track and field titles and the Cougars winning in men's swimming and diving and volleyball.
 The Oklahoma Men's Gymnastics team has brought home the last three MPSF Championships, the longest current streak amongst all federation sports, as well as an all-sports MPSF record 13 overall conference titles.